swcarpentry/website/_posts/2018/02/2018-02-20-library-carpentry-governance.md

 It is an exciting time to be involved with Library Carpentry!
 [Come and say hi in the chatroom](https://gitter.im/LibraryCarpentry/Lobby) and start your Library Carpentry journey.
 You can watch [our Twitter feed](https://twitter.com/LibCarpentry) for news too.

+Greg Wilson suggested we all get hold of *[Building Powerful Community Organizations](https://www.amazon.com/Building-Powerful-Community-Organizations-Personal/dp/0977151808/)* by Michael Jacoby Brown and discuss it over the coming months.